Board Login|Employee Login|Job Postings |

 • Cleans vehicle at the end of the daily shift.

-• Follows emergency procedures as outlined in the Shuttle Manual.
+• Follows emergency procedures as outlined in the UCP Transportation Manual.

-• Follows Code of Safe Practices for the Shuttle department.
+• Follows Code of Safe Practices for the Transportation department.

 • Submits all required paperwork in a complete and timely manner.